May I email the exam to a specified account?

 What clock rules?

-The clock in the classroom designated by the professor or the administrator rules.
+The MyLaw clock - which should be consistent with your PDA or computer or the classroom clock.
 Be sure you set your time piece by the designated clock.

 What if I have questions during the exam?

 Follow the instructions from the professor.
-If still in a quandary, see Dean Jackson.
+If still in a quandary, visit the Registrar in suite 124.

 What do I do with the exam questions?